Community Foundation For Monterey County

 Geographic Specificity: All funded work must serve Monterey County residents.
 Applications should clearly identify the county communities that will benefit and demonstrate understanding of local needs.

 Capacity Building Approach: CFMC views grantmaking as part of a larger ecosystem of nonprofit support.
-Organizations that engage with the Center for Nonprofit Excellence resources (workshops, consulting, LEAD Institute) may demonstrate stronger organizational capacity.
+Organisations that engage with the Centre for Nonprofit Excellence resources (workshops, consulting, LEAD Institute) may demonstrate stronger organisational capacity.

 Clear Community Impact: The foundation seeks to create "healthy, safe, vibrant communities."
-Applications should articulate specific, measurable community outcomes beyond organizational activities.
+Applications should articulate specific, measurable community outcomes beyond organisational activities.

 Collaborative Approaches: CFMC values partnerships and collaborative solutions.
-Applications that demonstrate coordination with other organizations or fill gaps in existing services may be viewed favorably.
+Applications that demonstrate coordination with other organisations or fill gaps in existing services may be viewed favourably.

 Equity and Inclusion: The foundation explicitly commits to "embracing diversity and inclusion" as a core value.
 Applications should address how projects serve diverse populations and advance equity.